Jump To Section

 - Return cutlets to pan to finish cooking.
 When the cutlets are warm and fully cooked through, about 2 minutes, transfer chicken to plates.
 Remove pan from heat and add butter.
 Stir until butter has melted and sauce has thickened.
 Taste the sauce and season with salt if needed.
 Spoon sauce and lemon slices over chicken and garnish with chopped fresh parsley.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Chef Thomas Keller, Gordon Ramsay, Alice Waters, Massimo Bottura, and more.